duolinwang/S-PLM/README.md

 The tasks include Enzyme Commission number (EC) prediction, Gene Ontology (GO) prediction, protein fold (fold) and enzyme reaction (ER) classification, and protein secondary structure (SS) prediction.

-The lightweight tunning methods include fine-tune top layers, Adapter Tuning, and Low-rank adaptation (LoRA).
+The lightweight tuning methods include fine-tune top layers, Adapter Tuning, and Low-rank adaptation (LoRA).
 Users can train a task-specific model using different tuning methods by modifying the configuration files provided in the [configs directory](https://github.com/duolinwang/S-PLM/tree/main/configs)
 ## S-PLM V2
-To use an updated residue-level pre-trained model, refer to [model explaination](https://github.com/duolinwang/S-PLM/blob/main/model/Model%20readme.md)
+To use an updated residue-level pre-trained model, refer to [model explanation](https://github.com/duolinwang/S-PLM/blob/main/model/Model%20readme.md)
 ## Installation
 To use S-PLM project, install the corresponding environment.yaml file in your environment.
 Or you can follow the install.sh file to install the dependencies.